Body Cameras Go Underground in Hong Kong

 The BIU was established in 2009 and comprises 59 members with a disciplinary services background, supported by more than 90 security staff.
 It has particular responsibility for the East Rail Line.

-Already the Hong Kong Police Force (HKPF) have been using Reveal’s RS3-SX body worn cameras in the region, having felt the benefits already.
+Already the Hong Kong Police Force (HKPF) have been using Reveal’s RS3-SX cameras in the region, having felt the benefits already.
 In turn Hong Kong has become a leader in the east of investing in body worn video technology, with countries such as Singapore following suit.

 The HKPF will conduct a “thorough and comprehensive evaluation” of body-worn cameras once the trial ends in June 2015, a spokesperson said.